Before AprilAire had established itself as a worldwide leader in Indoor Air Quality solutions, the company needed a name.

-Some rain is good, but heavy rain showers can lead to problems for people who suffer from mold, dust, and grass allergies.
+Some rain showers are good, but heavy rain showers can lead to problems for people who suffer from mold, dust, and grass allergies.

 Rain causes plant growth (like weeds and grasses), and it can also create damp conditions that lead to mold and mildew.